 The following assumptions were used in valuing the liabilities and benefits under the plan.
 All assumptions are prescribed by Statutes, the LCPR, or the Board of Trustees.
-The assumptions prescribed are based on the experience study dated June 10, 2015.
+The assumptions prescribed are based on the full experience study dated June 10, 2015 and the study of economic assumptions presented to the Board in November, 2017 and approved by the LCPR on February 19, 2018.

-The Allowance for Combined Service Annuity was based on the recommendation of a prior actuary.
-We are unable to judge the reasonableness of this assumption without performing a substantial amount of additional work beyond the scope of this assignment.
+The Allowance for Combined Service Annuity was based on the recommendation of Deloitte Consulting LLP, the actuary for the Legislative Commission on Pensions and Retirement (LCPR).
+We are unable to judge the reasonableness of this assumption without performing a substantial amount of additional work beyond the scope of this assignment so we have relied on Deloitte's findings.